shenwei356/brename/README.md

   More examples: https://github.com/shenwei356/brename

 Flags:
+  -w, --case-insensitive-path     the file system (e.g., NTFS) is case-insensitive.
+Please use this flag
+                                  in Windows for safety
       --clear                     remove all .brename_detail.txt" file, you may need to add -R/--recursive to recursively clear all files in the given path -x, --disable-undo              do not create .brename_detail.txt file for undo